 Recovery programmes such as 12-step programmes and SMART recovery offer abstinence-based group support.
 These groups, which include Narcotics Anonymous and Alcoholics Anonymous, are peer-led rather than being facilitated by a trained therapist.
 These groups can provide ongoing support, stability, and consistency through all stages of recovery.

-12-step and SMART recovery programmes incorporate cognitive behavioural elements and other elements of therapy by challenging you to look at your behaviours and modify thought processes by working through a structured set of outlined steps.
+12-step and SMART recovery programmes incorporate cognitive behavioural elements and other elements of therapy in their addiction recovery process.
+They challenge you to look at your behaviours and modify thought processes by working through a structured set of outlined steps.

-Recovery programmes also challenge you to look at past issues that led to cognitive distortions which may have caused initial drug or alcohol abuse.
+Recovery programmes also challenge you to look at past issues that may have caused initial drug or alcohol abuse.
 Not only this, but recovery programmes also provide a sense of comradery and inclusion amongst peers.